“Erica, do you aspire to coach college?”

 4. Do I get a buzz from coaching this population?

-Honestly, I feel I’d be bored as fuck coaching professionals.
+Honestly, I feel I’d be bored coaching professionals.
 Why?
 Well, I get an adrenaline rush when I have to teach beginner female athletes the benefits of strength training.
 I get an adrenaline rush when I have to answer questions on the benefits of coordination training on the corpus callosum development in kids.
 I get an adrenaline rush when teaching kids the deadlift for the first time:

 And I get an adrenaline rush when I tell kids they have been half-assing planks their entire lives: